fanfanafankianki/Gym_progress_site/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is a website created to track your progress in the gym.
-It uses technologies such as PHP, MySQL, HTML, CSS and Docker to allow users to save and monitor their workouts and exercise progress.
+This project is a website created to monitor progress in strength training.

+It uses technologies such as PHP, MySQL, HTML, CSS and Docker to easily run and manage the application on different environments.

+The main features of the project include the ability to create a user profile, manage training history, and track progress.
+Thanks to this website, users can track their training progress, manage training and have access to the history of their achievements.

+The site provides friendly and intuitive user interfaces, facilitating the use of its functionalities.

 <!-- FUNCTIONS -->
 ## Functions